In this post, I will share some tips to control your views for large models. Let’s see how we can split it into several views.

 Adding View Reference

 Place your tag.
 Change the target view as necessary, and place for the other target.
-You can change the target view in option bar.
+You can change the target view in the options bar.

 Examine your views and sheets.